 (6) The congregation shall equip the official residence with the following basic furnishings:

-(a) complete furnishing of the office, including computer, modem and printer;
+(a) complete furnishing of the office, including computer, internet service and printer;

 (b) lights, stove and kitchen cupboards.

 (7) If the Pastor has been seconded for a specific period of time, the basic furnishings shall also include appropriate furnishings like a washing machine, refrigerator and curtains.